If you do not know already, the Swiss are voting on a referendum which will force its government to pass legislation to the following effect:

 The Swiss have a very interesting form of government, where the people can vote directly to force their government to create legislation.
 A majority of more than 50% of the Cantons must agree.

 The reason this is so important, is that if this measure passes, it will force the Swiss National Bank to purchase gold from the market, which is already stretched thin on the supply side.
 According to a note from the SNB, they would have to buy roughly 10% of annual mining supply each year through 2019.
 Some estimate this to be over 1700 tons of gold, over a 5 year period.

 This is where it gets dicey.
-Since gold dropped below the average global cost of production in June of last year ( http://www.cnbc.com/id/100851209 ) , the amount of gold available in the supply pipeline has been getting tighter.
+Since gold dropped below the average global cost of production in June ( http://www.cnbc.com/id/100851209 ) , the amount of gold available in the supply pipeline has been getting tighter.
 To make matters worse, according to the CEO of the worlds largest mining company, because the price has dropped so low mining exploration has taken a huge hit and will result in less gold production moving forward.
 He claims the industry will hit “Peak Gold” in 2015 ( http://bit.ly/peak-gold ).

 I have read a few articles which claim that if the physical supply was tight, then the price would reflect that because as we all know, traders who deal in these markets are efficient, and above all very smart, therefore gold should be priced in a way that reflects its true market value…kind of like triple A rated mortgage backed securities….right?

 Just in case anyone has forgotten what financially incentivized traders are willing to do, I present without comment the following recent articles: